 How To Send an Effective Pitch Email (That Gets Answered!)

 Pitch emails are different from emails to your contact list.
-Unlike your contact list, the people you send pitch emails probably will not have any context with you (or established trust).
+Unlike your contact list, the people you send pitch emails with probably will not have any context with you (or established trust).
 Because of that, keep a couple of things in mind:

 - Personalize your emails.
 Again, do not mass email a list